If you are seriously considering bringing a Siberian Husky into your life, here’s a comprehensive list of all the things new Husky owners should know.

 1) Huskies Need a Lot of Exercise

-Anyway, if you’re not prepared to give your Siberian Husky the exercise it needs then this is probably not the dog for you!
+Anyway, if you’re not prepared to give a Siberian Husky the exercise it needs then this probably isn’t the dog for you!

 2) The Siberian Husky Does Not Like to be Left Alone

 It really doesn’t.
 If you leave a Husky alone for more than 30 minutes (this time can vary both up and down) then it could exhibit signs of separation anxiety.

 This might not be the best breed to have if you are out of the house for more than a few hours each day.

 Our friends left their Huskies (they have a couple of sisters) in their conservatory for just a few hours when they first had them.
 When they came back they noticed their conservatory windows were all steamed up, which they thought was somewhat strange.